-Family gatherings provide a built-in opportunity to check up on elderly parents and other loved ones and determine how well they are managing to age in place.
+Family gatherings provide a built-in opportunity to check up on older parents and other loved ones and determine how well they are managing to age in place.

 When the family gathers for a reunion, birthday or anniversary celebration with elderly loved ones, there are warning signs to be on the lookout for that might indicate a problem or need for intervention.